-Trainspotting is a story which, on initial reading, did not seem to require any sort of follow-up.
+Trainspotting is a story that, on initial reading, does not seem to require any sort of follow-up.
 Sure, the ending left things rather open-ended, but that struck me as a very deliberate choice.
 Mark Renton, the novel's flawed central protagonist, had set out determined to make a clean break both from his old life and his longtime friends.
 He had reached a point where he felt ready to kick his drug habit for good and start over far away from Scotland.
 It was a surprisingly uplifting ending for such a bleak story, and I would have been perfectly satisfied if things had ended there.

 Relation to the Film Sequel, T2: Trainspotting

 This is true both for the original novel and the film adaptation, so it is definitely interesting to note that both did eventually receive follow-ups—almost entirely independently of one another.
 Irvine Welsh's 2002 novel, Porno, and the 2017 film sequel T2: Trainspotting, share some similarities, of course, but they also diverge from each other in a number of ways.

 Porno is a novel that closely follows the structure of Trainspotting, with each of the core cast given ample opportunity to share their thoughts and feelings through often heavily accented first-person narratives.
 However, while Mark Renton was the central protagonist of the previous book, Sick Boy seems to hold a more prominent role this time around.

 In the years since the ill-fated drug deal in which Renton made off with all of the money, Sick Boy has also attempted to start a new life.
 Leaving behind his old attitude of drug-fuelled apathy, Sick Boy's current dream is to reinvent himself as a successful businessman.
 His latest venture, however, centers around the production of an amateur pornographic film.